ceri-num/uv-larm/challenge/challenge-3.md

 * a `README.md` file in markdown syntax introducing the project.
 * a directory `grp_'color'` matching a ros package **and only this package**
 * Inside the `grp_'color'` package, the code (python scripts or cpp sources) for the relevant nodes to the challenge.
-* The launch file `challenge3_simulation.launch` starting the appropriate nodes for demonstrating the capability of the robot to map an unknown environement autonoumouslly based on `larm_challenge challenge1.launch` (no bottle recognition).
+* The launch file `challenge3_simulation.launch` starting the appropriate nodes for demonstrating the capability of the robot to map an unknown environment autonomously based on `larm_challenge challenge1.launch` (no bottle recognition).
-* The launch file `challenge3_tbot.launch` starting the appropriate nodes for demonstrating the capability of the robot to explore and retreive bottle on an unknown environement (on the top of the `tbot_bringup start.launch` launch file).
+* The launch file `challenge3_tbot.launch` starting the appropriate nodes for demonstrating the capability of the robot to explore and retrieve the bottle on an unknown environment (on the top of the `tbot_bringup start.launch` launch file).
-* `challenge3_tbot.launch` also start rviz, and an image viewer to appreciate the map construction and the bottle detection.
+* the `challenge3_tbot.launch` also starts rviz, and an image viewer to appreciate the map construction and the bottle detection.
 * In the `README.md` file, a reference to a video.

 ### In the video